How a Coen brothers classic influenced the mood of Marvel's Black Widow

-Superhero fans are gearing up to see the first Marvel Cinematic Universe movie in two years Friday, when Black Widow hits theaters and Disney Plus Premier Access.
+Superhero fans are diving into the first Marvel Cinematic Universe movie in two years Friday, as Black Widow hits theaters and Disney Plus Premier Access.
 It was meant to come out in May 2020, but the pandemic forced Disney to delay Natasha Romanoff's long-awaited solo adventure multiple times.

-It sends Avenger-on-the-run Natasha on an espionage-tinged quest as she unravels a conspiracy linked to her past, in the wake of 2016's Captain America: Civil War.
+It sends Avenger-on-the-run Natasha (Scarlett Johansson) on an espionage-tinged quest as she unravels a conspiracy linked to her past, in the wake of 2016's Captain America: Civil War.

 Black Widow was directed by Cate Shortland, whose previous movies include the dramas Somersault and Lore, as well as the 2017 thriller Berlin Syndrome.
 Black Widow is her first MCU project, and I stayed up late in London to talk to her over Zoom as she started her day in Australia.